Elfriede Hartmann: Life and death

 Rudolf Masl was arrested three months later.
 Despite undergoing brutal interrogations, both Masl and Hartmann tried desperately to exonerate one another.
 Masl insisted that he had given Hartmann all the address details of the soldiers on the "mailing list" uninvited, while Hartmann insisted she had copied them without his knowledge.
 When she learned that Masl had confessed to his interrogators she smuggled messages out of her prison insisting that he should withdraw his confession.
 After she learned that her partner had been condemned to death, she smuggled out of her cell a succession of impassioned notes, mostly addressed to her parents, scrawled in tiny handwriting on the back of dockets.
 She urged the recipients to intercede with the authorities, stating that any wrongdoing on Masl's part had occurred only because he was infatuated with her and completely under her influence.
 The charge would be the usual one of "preparing to commit High Treason and Helping the Enemy" ("Vorbereitung zum Hochverrat und Feindbegünstigung").

 Despite having been arrested several months later, Masl was the first of the couple to face the court.
 On 17 March 1943, Elfriede Hartmann was called upon to testify at his trial.
-She used the opportunity to renew her attempt to exonerate Masl, insisting that the fault in respect of any wrong doing alleged was exclusively down to her.
+She used the opportunity to renew her attempt to exonerate Masl, insisting that she alone was responsible for any alleged wrongdoing.
 Masl was nevertheless found guilty and sentenced to death by the special People's Court at Krems.
 The sentence was carried out on 27 August 1943, using the guillotine that had been installed for the purpose at the Vienna district court complex back in 1938.

 Hartmann's own trial took place at the People's Court on 22 September 1943.
 She was one of two people tried at the same time.
 The co-defendant was Friedrich Mastny, a comrade from the same resistance group as she.
 Both defendants were convicted and condemned to death.
 The court dismissed as inadmissible an application for a re-trial.

 On 2 November 1943, Elfrieda Hartmann was executed by guillotine at the Vienna district court complex.